synapse-ai-labs/synapse-api/README.md

 By default, this project uses OpenAI's `text-embedding-3-large` model to embed the provided text.
 You may override this either by setting an alternative valid model name env
 `DEFAULT_OPENAI_EMBEDDING_MODEL` or when inserting an embedding vector.

+You can only override the `model` request body param when inserting the very first vector into a namespace.
+Once a namespace has been created, the embedding model associated with the namespace becomes fixed.
+The rationale behind this is that the embeddings of particular model cannot be shared with the embeddings of anoher model - (see here)[https://community.openai.com/t/are-embeddings-tied-to-a-particular-model/286394] for more info.
-If you override the `model` request body param when inserting a vector, the **namespace** in which you are intending to insert the veco
+If you override the `model` request body param when inserting a vector, the **namespace** in which you are intending to insert the vecto

 ## Limitations